The Uncensored Truth About Being an Artist

 In August 2019 I launched this website and Everyday Avant Garde was officially online.
 My husband had bought me the URL to the website for my birthday the year before and at the time we both had no clue what it would become.
 Sales were slow as I was only marketing through my social media accounts and wasn't running ads.
 Ceyhun helped me run an ad campaign in the spring of 2020 and for a brief time I was getting decent sales and people seemed to enjoy the products.
 I probably could have continued like that but some things still didn't feel quite in alignment with me.
 While I adored the products I was selling, shipping times were taking quite awhile and I didn't like that I wasn't able to add my own personal touches in the packaging or be able to ensure the quality of the products were up to my standards.

-I pulled all the drop ship products off my website and decided that I would only sell things that were handmade or had my personal creative touch on in some way.
+I pulled all the drop ship products off my website and decided that I would only sell things that were either handmade, had my personal creative touch on in some way, or were hand selected and packaged by me.
 There was only one problem, I had been so caught up in learning how to start a business that I still wasn't making art...I had basically nothing to sell except a few handmade crochet bags (which are still currently for sale).

 Things stayed like that for awhile.
 The stress of the pandemic combined with my anxiety and overwhelm about what to do next kept me sort of stuck for nearly a year.